 Q: How can businesses set expectations as they begin their RPA journeys?
 What are the criteria for success during the initiation phase?

 A: Businesses need to plan for both the short term and the long term.
 We encourage enterprises to think big, start small, and scale fast.
-During the initial stages, they have to carefully select what to automate by studying end-to-end business processes.
-An RPA COE must be established.
-Then, begin to automate those processes that are highly standardized, and which have a large and engaged headcount.
+During the initial stages, you have to carefully select what to automate by studying end-to-end business processes.
+An RPA CoE must be established.
+Then, begin to automate those processes that are highly standardized and that have a large and engaged headcount.

 Here are the steps, in order, of doing this: